 When we moved into our first house, we had no furniture and owned none of our own appliances — other than our new coffee machine.
 Furniture came eventually, but coffee came first.
 When you’re a parent, coffee is liquid gold — especially in those early days of no sleep.
 And when I go out for coffee, I want it to be special.
 The coffee has to be delicious.
 I want quality.
 And I want latte art.
 So I’ve compiled a list of cool independent coffee shops in Boston.
 Don’t forget to order a babyccino for your little one!

 The perfect Saturday for me includes stopping here first and then wandering down the street with the kids to the tot lot and sitting on the bench as they play.
 Note, the space is small, so it’s best to take your coffee to go if you’re with the kids.

-Look forward to good coffee, yoga classes, and cool music.
+Look forward to good coffee, cool music, and great sandwiches and salads.

 Solid coffee and locations around the city make for a win-win.
 And yes, they offer coffee “flights” for one of those mornings you have all to yourself and you can go crazy.

 This is the place to go if you’re a fan of flavored or iced coffee.
 Offering over 100 different flavors of coffee in both hot, iced, and mocha varieties, this business is committed to making fresh-brewed coffee.
 There’s a good chance you have seen their yellow cups around town!
 They also serve breakfast sandwiches, pastries, and Rickeys.

 Want the best cold brew in the Boston area?
 Go to 1369!
 The specialty drinks menu, which rotates frequently, is also worth paying attention to.